javascript-tipos-de-datos

 Data Types in JavaScript

-Data types in JavaScript are attributes that determine the type of value that a variable can hold.
-These data types are used to represent different types of information.
+Data types in JavaScript are attributes that determine the type of value a variable can contain.
+These data types are used to represent different kinds of information.

 Primitive Data Types

-Primitive data types are those that represent individual values and do not have methods or properties.
-They are immutable, which means they cannot be changed once they have been created.
+Primitive data types are those that represent single values and have no methods or properties.
+They are immutable, meaning they cannot be changed once created.

 Numbers (number)